Benefit and drawback of arrow function in javascript?

 - Cannot be used as methods if

-depends on the object. - Cannot be used as constructor functions (
+thisdepends on the object. - Cannot be used as constructor functions (

-keyword). - No
+newkeyword). - No

-for class methods. - May reduce clarity when there are multiple statements.
+superfor class methods. - May reduce clarity when there are multiple statements.

-inheritance is beneficial.
+In general, arrow functions are great for simple callbacks, promises, and event handling where this inheritance is beneficial.
 However, for methods, constructors, and complex function bodies, traditional functions may be more appropriate.

 Comments